-Using the S-PULSE FUNCTION you can program a pulsing spindle speed, when operating at a constant spindle speed.
+Using the S-PULSE FUNCTION you can program a pulsing spindle speed, e.g. to avoid natural oscillations of the machine when operating at a constant spindle speed.

 You can define the duration of a vibration (period length) using the P-TIME input value or a speed change in percent using the the SCALE input value.
 The spindle speed changes in a sinusoidal form around the target value.